Badminton Theater: The Hallway

 The Hallway is the main reception area for visitors.
 The most common uses for the receipt of tickets, registering participants and screened.
-In this area there are 8 service counters, hung flat screen TFT panels and illuminated system (banners), buffer flow control for the increased attendance and lift for the disabled.
+In this area there are 8 service counters, hung flat screen TFT panels and illuminated system (banners), buffer flow control for the increased attendance and lift for disabled people.
 In March 2012, Badminton Theater implemented an electronic barcode check-in system.

 Additional Support Infrastructure

 Apart from the aforementioned areas, Badminton Theater features additional infrastructure, serving the diverse needs of individual events, including: